Package attrbox

 Args

-, optional- response payload
+data:Any, optional- response payload

 Returns

-- self for chaining
+JSend- self for chaining

 Examples

->>> data = "Works" >>> result = JSend() >>> result.success(data) is result True >>> result.data == data True
+>>> data = "Works" >>> result = JSend() >>> result.success(data) is result True >>> result.data == data True def copy(self: Self) ‑> ~Self-

 Return a shallow copy …

-def __contains__(self, key: Any) ‑> bool
+def __contains__(self, key: Any) ‑> bool-

 Inherited from:

-is a key … def __getattr__(self, name: str) ‑> Optional[Any]
+Trueifkeyis a key … def __getattr__(self, name: str) ‑> Optional[Any]-

 Inherited from:

-… def __setattr__(self, name: str, value: Any) ‑> None
+None… def __setattr__(self, name: str, value: Any) ‑> None-

 Inherited from:

-Set the value of an attribute …
+AttrDict.__setattr__Set the value of an attribute …

-def __delattr__(self, name: str) ‑> None
+def __delattr__(self, name: str) ‑> None-

 Inherited from:

-Delete an attribute …
+AttrDict.__delattr__Delete an attribute …

-def __getitem__(self, key: AnyIndex) ‑> Optional[Any]
+def __getitem__(self, key: AnyIndex) ‑> Optional[Any]-

 Inherited from:

-Return the value of the key …
+AttrDict.__getitem__Return the value of the key …

-def __setitem__(self, key: AnyIndex, value: Any) ‑> None
+def __setitem__(self, key: AnyIndex, value: Any) ‑> None-

 Inherited from:

-Set the value of a key …
+AttrDict.__setitem__Set the value of a key …

-def __delitem__(self, key: str) ‑> None
+def __delitem__(self, key: str) ‑> None-

 Inherited from:

-Delete a key …
+AttrDict.__delitem__Delete a key …

-def get(self, path: AnyIndex, default: Optional[Any] = None, /) ‑> Optional[Any]
+def get(self, path: AnyIndex, default: Optional[Any] = None, /) ‑> Optional[Any]-

 Return the value at

-if it cannot be found … def set(self: Self, path: AnyIndex, value: Optional[Any] = None, /) ‑> ~Self
+pathordefaultif it cannot be found … def set(self: Self, path: AnyIndex, value: Optional[Any] = None, /) ‑> ~Self-

 Set key at

-… def __lshift__(self: Self, other: Mapping[str, Any]) ‑> ~Self
+pathtovalue… def __lshift__(self: Self, other: Mapping[str, Any]) ‑> ~Self-

 Inherited from: